xgrg/xgrg.github.io/content/2020-08-12-atlasquery-to-dataframes.md

-After some time building more and more contrast maps with FSL/TBSS, I needed some way to compile information, anatomical in particular, from significant clusters for instance.
-I am probably not the first one (as suggested [here](https://www.ibic.washington.edu/wiki/download/attachments/26869797/ibicMakeManual20160216.pdf)) but I could not find any suited tool (like a [Nipype](https://nipype.readthedocs.io/en/latest/) interface) or recipe.
-Only later I found out about [AtlasReader](https://github.com/miykael/atlasreader) which seems to do some similar job with that extra that it generates `nilearn`-type snapshots in the process.
-It also seems that
-[fslpy](https://git.fmrib.ox.ac.uk/fsl/fslpy/-/blob/master/fsl/scripts/atlasq.py) has something related but again I could find neither a wrapper for `autoaq`, nor the possibility to get the outputs as DataFrames.
+After some time building more and more contrast maps with FSL/TBSS, I needed some way to compile information - anatomical in particular - from clusters in a thresholded map.
+The typical information that may then be reported in a paper.
+I was probably not the first one to look for this (as suggested [here](https://www.ibic.washington.edu/wiki/download/attachments/26869797/ibicMakeManual20160216.pdf)) but I could not find any tool (like a [Nipype](https://nipype.readthedocs.io/en/latest/) interface) or recipe suited to my needs.
+Only later I found out about [AtlasReader](https://github.com/miykael/atlasreader) which creates activation tables with some extra `nilearn`-type snapshots.
+It also seems that [fslpy](https://git.fmrib.ox.ac.uk/fsl/fslpy/-/blob/master/fsl/scripts/atlasq.py) has a wrapper to FSL's `atlasquery`, which does what I want, except that I wanted something closer to FSL's `autoaq` *and* possibility to get the outputs as DataFrames.

-Actually FSL/TBSS comes with a simple command ([`atlasquery`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlasquery)) which returns the name of the regions from any given reference atlas (among the ones supplied with FSL) that would show an overlap with clusters from any binary map.
+FSL/TBSS comes indeed with that useful command ([`atlasquery`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlasquery)) which returns the name and proportions of the regions from any given reference atlas (among the ones supplied with FSL) that would show an overlap with clusters from any binary map.

 Hence the following Python functions (named after the original commands) are just wrappers around `atlasquery` and `autoaq` and convert their outputs to `pandas` DataFrames.

 See the full code [there](https://github.com/xgrg/tbss/blob/master/tbss/__init__.py).